 For individuals under 18 years of age, the Graduated Driver License (GDL) Program enforces some restrictions on when and how a minor may ride a motorcycle during the first year they have a Class M. Phase two of the GDL Program applies to minors who currently hold a Class M.

 Motorcycle Learner License (J restriction)

-A motorcycle learner license allows an individual to practice riding a motorcycle if a licensed driver who is 21 years of age or older is “in sight” and watching.
+A motorcycle learner license allows an individual to practice riding a motorcycle if a licensed motorcycle operator who is 21 years of age or older is “in sight” and watching.

 To apply for a motorcycle learner license, an individual must meet all of the requirements necessary to obtain a learner license, plus complete a motorcycle safety course.
 (Please bring the certificate of completion to the driver license office when applying for a license.)

 Minors are required to take a motorcycle riding test to remove the “J” restriction.